Arsnael/james-project/src/site/markdown/server/manage-webadmin.md

 Will return the taskId corresponding to the related task.
 Actions supported so far are :

- - SolveInconsistencies : cleans up `mappings_sources` projection table and repopulate it correctly.
+ - SolveInconsistencies : cleans up first all the mappings in `mappings_sources` index and then repopulate it correctly.
+In the meantime, listing sources of a mapping might be leading to inconsistencies.

 For example :